Physics-Informed Neural Nets for Control of Dynamical Systems: Introduction

-However, to the best of our knowledge there are no PINN architectures in the literature that allow optimal control techniques such as Multiple Shooting (MS) \cite{Biegler:SIAM:2010} and Model-based Predictive Control \cite{Grune:NMPC:2011} (MPC) to be easily applied.
-MPC is a technique that has become standard for multivariate control in industry and academia \cite{Camacho2013}.
-Since its establishment in the 1970s, MPC has been successfully applied in the oil and gas \cite{Jordanou2018}, aerospace \cite{aerospace_mpc} and process industries, as well as in robotics \cite{mpc_robotics}.
-The main idea of MPC is to control a system by employing a prediction model: at every iteration of the control loop, an optimization problem is solved using a model of the plant in a receding horizon approach.
-Previous works used neural networks such as Echo State Networks and Long Short-Term Memory networks as models of the plant or process to be controlled \cite{Jordanou2020}.
+However, to the best of our knowledge, there are no PINN architectures \eaa{in continuous time} in the literature that allow optimal control techniques such as Multiple Shooting (MS) \citep{Biegler:SIAM:2010} and Model-based Predictive Control (MPC) to be readily applied.
+Previous works used neural networks such as Echo State Networks and Long Short-Term Memory (LSTM) networks as models of the plant or process to be controlled \citep{Jordanou2021}.
 These networks are trained exclusively on data collected from the process and are thus not sample efficient as PINNs, as the latter can benefit from prior knowledge of the physics laws involved in the processes.
-In this sense, the challenge is to make PINNs compliant to control applications so that they can be used as a predictive model of a plant or a process.
+In this sense, the challenge is to make PINNs compliant to control applications so that they can be used as a predictive model of a plant or process.
 In their original form, PINNs do not allow control inputs, neither can they simulate for variable long-range intervals without serious degradation in their predictions.